Guoji Zibai pan: Republic era

 In 1911, the Xinhai Revolution was broke out, China was torn by warlords.
 Some warlords began to covet all kinds of national and cultural treasures that they knew and heard of.
 The Guoji Zibai pan in the Liu Family was no exception.
 In May 1933, the then governor of Anhui Liu Zhenhua came to Liu's home in the name of visiting the descendants of Liu Mingchuan.
 When meeting Liu Suzeng (刘肃曾 (劉肅曾)), the fourth-generation son of Liu Mingchuan.
 Liu Zhenhua first flattered him with a beaming face and then he changed the topic, saying that he want to see the plate.
 Liu Suzeng calmly said that his ancestors did actually collect a plate, but they had never seen it.
 Liu Zhenhua suddenly turned hostile and commanded his soldiers to search the house.
 They searched everywhere but found nothing there.
 Liu Zhenhua sent spies to watch every movement of the Liu Family in the hope of finding where the plate was.
 The Liu Family spent the next four year in fear.

 In 1937, after the Marco Polo Bridge Incident happened, the Japanese army soon colonized northern China.
 After occupying Hefei, the Japanese army set a stronghold less than 3 km away from the Liu Family's residence.
 Soon after, they sent a message to the Liu Family that they would like to exchange a golden plate of the same size for the Guoji Zibai pan.
 Liu Suzeng answered immediately that they did not have any treasures and if they did, they did not want to be unworthy descendants or the bad apples and traitors of the country to sell it to foreigners.
 Liu Suzeng thought it over and over and finally hit upon a good idea: they dug a big hole in their yard and buried the plate in the hole and then planted a little locust tree on it.
 In order to avoid danger, the Liu Family moved to other places with some personal belongings that night to seek asylum for a while.
 When the Japanese heard this, they made a wide and extensive search of the Liu's house but found nothing.
-Finally, they set a fire on more than thirty buildings and than left.
+Finally, they set a fire on more than thirty buildings and then left.

 After the surrender of Japan, the Liu Family returned home.
 Li Pinxian (1892–1987), a Kuomintang general and then governor of Anhui, ordered Liu Suzeng to hand over the plate, but Liu refused.
 A few days later, Li Pinxian deliberately said that Liu had stolen a box full of gold bars, and forced Liu to write an IOU.
 The Liu Family had to flee their home to seek asylum once again.
 Li Pinxian came to Liu's house with his troops and they looked around the house.
 They also dug up the yard to a depth of three feet but found nothing.